omarzawahry/DecoratR/README.md

 ## Keyed Services

 **Note**: Keyed services require .NET 8.0 or later.
-This feature is not available when targeting .NET 6.0.
+This feature is not available when targeting .NET 6.0 or 7.0.

 DecoratR fully supports .NET 8+ keyed services, allowing you to create different decorator chains for the same service type: